Investments Frequently Asked Questions

 Yes.
 We also provide Islamically compliant superannuation, which individuals can invest their superannuation into.

-Your Username is you member number.
+Your member number is 9 digits that you would have received in an email upon sign-up.
 If you can't remember your member number please contact our Member Care team for assistance on 1300 926 626.

 No. Crescent Wealth is not a financial lending institution.
 We are a superannuation and wealth management company.